The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

-This is a big deal, and we might be jumping the gun on this one.
+This is a big deal, and I might be jumping the gun on this one.

 But you will seriously never know until you try.

-Despite feeling as if we may be too optimistic or too glossy-eyed about becoming self-employed, we had an incredible month full of opportunities that show freelancing can bring a tremendous amount of potential.
+Despite feeling as if I may be too optimistic or too glossy-eyed about becoming self-employed, I had an incredible month full of opportunities that show freelancing can bring a tremendous amount of potential.
 As in, more potential than looking forward to that annual $0.75-$1.50 raise at a day job.

-In fact, we made $1,549.65 this month.
+In fact, I made $1,549.65 from blogging this month alone.
 This is even after one week of vacationing with my family (using up the last of my PTO) and another week feeling unmotivated with the cold (ironically, spending my hours missing paid sick days).

 Even so, as a full-time blogger, you become in control of your schedule, and in turn, your future.As a full-time blogger, you can be in control of your schedule, and in turn, your FUTURE. #goals Click To Tweet